AIDocPrivy

 OCR is the right choice when you need raw text output.
 Common use cases include:

 Full-text search: Making scanned documents searchable in a document management system.
+OCR produces the text index; you do not need structured fields for search.

 Input to other systems: Feeding text into translation tools, text analysis, or natural language processing pipelines that expect plain text input.